Working alone on farms

 - Medium risk approach

-Working alone with agreed means of emergency contact and an agreed emergency procedure
+- Working alone with an agreed means of emergency contact and an agreed emergency procedure

 - Lower risk approach

-While operating machinery is particularly dangerous, solo agricultural workers also face additional risks when working:
+While operating machinery is particularly dangerous, solo agricultural employees also face additional risks when working:

 - in confined spaces